-In addition, you can customize the number of items shown at a time (a page) with the menu-maximum-height variable.
-The default value, nil, means that there is no limit to the page size.
+In addition, you can customize the number of items shown at a time (a page) with the \menu-maximum-height\ variable.
+The default value, 50, limits the menu size to 50 items.
+Setting it to nil will remove the limit on how many menu entries are shown (be careful, this can crash X11 when attempting to display a large amount of items).

-menu-map [Variable]
+\menu-map\ [Variable]